dnault/therapi-runtime-javadoc/README.md

 ### Reading Javadoc comments at runtime

-Include the `therapi-runtime-javadoc` library in your class path.
-With Gradle, that looks like this:

 Read the Javadoc by calling `RuntimeJavadoc.getJavadoc`, passing either a class literal or class name.
 Because Javadoc comments may contain inline tags, you'll want to use a `CommentFormatter` to convert comments to strings.